ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/github_introduction.md

 Anyone can set up an organization on the "free plan", and then instructors at educational institutions can request the academic discount for their "organization".

-The organization for SPIS 2016 is https://github.com/ucsd-cse-spis-2016
+The organization for CSE 30 Fall 2016 is https://github.com/ucsd-cse30-fall-2016

 # What does "in the cloud" mean?